hphelion/documentation/cloudos/manage.operational-dashboard.environment-tab.md

 ### Server Types Overview

 <p style="background-color:#f8f8f8; padding:4px 4px 4px 4px; min-width:700px;"> <b>Caution:</b> If you plan to customize the servers,
-you must do that before you complete the steps on the Complete Install page.
+you must do that before you complete the steps on the Complete Install panel.
 For details, see the <a href="/cloudos/manage/operational-dashboard/environment-tab/#complete-install">Complete Install</a> topic.
 After that, the Server Types dialogs are read-only.
 Once the install process is triggered, no changes can be made.
 If you want to make changes, you need to start over by re-installing the HP Cloud OS Administration node.